Where These Star Trek Stars Are Buried

 Canadian-born actor James Doohan will forever be remembered as the Enterprise's "miracle worker," Chief Engineer Montgomery Scott.
 Affectionately known as "Scotty," Mr. Scott saved the Enterprise crew countless times by pushing his beloved warp engines to breaking point.

-According to StarTrek.com, World War II veteran Doohan landed at Juno Beach during the D-Day invasion.
+World War II veteran Doohan landed at Juno Beach during the D-Day invasion.
 After personally dispatching two German snipers, he was injured by friendly machine gun fire.
-Shot six times, Doohan took four bullets to his right leg.
-Another severed his right middle finger.
+Shot six times, Doohan took four bullets to his right leg, and another severed his right middle finger.
 A potentially fatal round struck Doohan in the chest, but was deflected by a silver cigarette case.

-On July 20, 2005, Doohan, died of pneumonia and complications from Alzheimer's disease at the age of 85.
-According to Space.com, a portion of Doohan's cremated remains was launched into space on a SpaceX Falcon 9 rocket in 2012.
-USA Today revealed that another portion of the actor's cremains were secretly smuggled aboard the International Space Station in laminated photocards of Doohan hidden in the flight data file of entrepreneur and citizen astronaut Richard Garriott.
+On July 20, 2005, Doohan died of pneumonia and complications from Alzheimer's disease at the age of 85.
+A portion of Doohan's cremated remains was launched into space on a SpaceX Falcon 9 rocket in 2012.
+Another portion of the actor's cremains was secretly smuggled aboard the International Space Station in laminated photocards of Doohan, hidden in the flight data file of entrepreneur and citizen astronaut Richard Garriott.
 With the blessing of Doohan's son, Chris, who concocted the scheme, Garriott floated one of the cards into space and hid another under the cladding on the floor of the ISS' Columbus module.
 "As far as I know, no one has ever seen it there and no one has moved it," Garriott told USA Today.
 "James Doohan got his resting place among the stars."

 Grace Lee Whitney (Yeoman Janice Rand)

-In 1964, Roddenberry cast Barrett (billed under her birth name, Majel Leigh Hudec) as Number One, the cooly authoritative first officer of the starship Enterprise, in "Star Trek's" first pilot "The Cage."
-In addition to her role in the pilot, Barrett portrayed Nurse Christine Chapel in the original series, in the animated "Star Trek" in which she also provided the voice of catlike communications officer M'Ress, and in two of the "Star Trek" films.
+In 1964, Roddenberry cast Barrett (billed under her birth name, Majel Leigh Hudec) as Number One, the calmly authoritative first officer of the starship Enterprise, in "Star Trek's" first pilot "The Cage."
+In addition to her role in the pilot, Barrett portrayed Nurse Christine Chapel in the original series as well as the animated "Star Trek" series, in which she also provided the voice of catlike communications officer M'Ress, and in two of the "Star Trek" films.
 She also voiced the ship's computer in all the televised versions of "Star Trek" prior to "Star Trek: Discovery."
-Fans of "Star Trek: The Next Generation" and "Star Trek: Deep Space Nine" best remember Barrett as Lwaxana Troi, the meddling, outspoken mother of ship's counselor Deanna Troi.
+Fans of "Star Trek: The Next Generation" and "Star Trek: Deep Space Nine" best remember Barrett as Lwaxana Troi, the meddling, outspoken mother of the Enterprise's counselor Deanna Troi.

-As reported by Reuters, Majel Barrett Roddenberry died of leukemia on December 18, 2008 at the age of 76.
-Her ashes and a portion of her husband's cremains are scheduled to be launched into deep space by Celestis Memorial SpaceFlights in 2022.
+Majel Barrett Roddenberry died of leukemia on December 18, 2008, at the age of 76.
+Her ashes and a portion of her husband's cremains were launched into deep space by Celestis Memorial SpaceFlights in January 2024.

-As reported by the Los Angeles Times, Campbell died of natural causes on April 28, 2011, at the Motion Picture and Television Hospital.
+Campbell died of natural causes on April 28, 2011, at the Motion Picture and Television Hospital in California.
 He was 87 years old.
 Campbell is interred at Forest Lawn Memorial Park in Los Angeles.

 Roger C. Carmel (Harcourt Fenton Mudd)